joeturner/about-me/README.md

 To quote [Scott Burns' README](https://docs.google.com/presentation/d/1PE2OmkVykdZYF2QzmJ-ZUHqBAxnnsbnMsd19z3qLWNI/edit#slide=id.g326aa7ae8d_0_178), "I believe managers work **for** their direct reports".
 My job is to help you do your best work, and these are some ways I do that.

 ### Meetings
 * We'll sit down every week for 30 minutes and you'll have my full concentration.
 We can discuss life, career, projects and anything else that you'd like.
-To help make use of the time, I ask that you complete the 1:1 template for that week to help us keep on track.
+To help make use of the time, I ask that you to complete the 1:1 template for that week to help us keep on track.
 * If I think you should sit in on a meeting, I'll ask if you're available, and sometimes I might ask to join your meetings if I have an interest.
-I'm not checking up on you, I just like to
+I'm not checking up on you, I just like to see what the team is up to, and we should always be learning!

 ### Communication
 * I don't want to smother you with check-ins.
 If you have something to let me know about, I trust you will 🤞 If you'd prefer daily chats, let me know and we'll put a process in to make it work.